crustio/crust-wiki/docs/crust-overview.md

 ---
 id: crustOverview
-title: Crust Mainnet
+title: Crust Overview
-sidebar_label: Crust Mainnet
+sidebar_label: Crust Overview
 ---

 Crust's core functions include token staking, decentralized storage market DSM, and file retrieval mechanism.
 It is an application ecosystem as well as an economic ecosystem.
 There is 5 roles in Crust ecosystem: **validator, guarantor, storage user, storage merchant, and developer**